wemsteral/CV/README.md

 I am a tenacious problem solver with a background in advertising.
 After recognising 3 things in 2019:

 - I am happiest when I am solving problems.
-- The pace and constant change in the tech industry is energising and exciting.
+- In my past roles I've been focused, driven & satisfied when working with technology.
 - The apple really _doesn't_ fall far from the tree...

 ...I embarked on a 16 week 'coding bootcamp' at the highly selective [Makers Academy](https://makers.tech/) to pursue a career in software engineering.
-This experience revealed to me that I become passionate about fixing and building things when presented with a complicated project or problem with no 'textbook' solution, and that my past experience working with high-profile clients in the Fine Art industry has led me to become a diplomatic, effective communicator.
+This experience revealed to me that I become passionate about fixing and building things when presented with a complicated project or problem with no 'textbook' solution, and that my past experience working as an account manager has led me to become a diplomatic, effective communicator.

 I'm now searching for an opportunity to join a team of developers to solve problems with people for a living.